Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/regulatory/form_adv/adv_part_2a_canonical.md

 Snowcrest Asset Management ("SAM" or "the Firm") is a registered investment adviser providing discretionary investment management services to institutional and high-net-worth clients globally.
 The Firm was established in 2010 and is headquartered in London with operations in the United Kingdom, European Union, and United States.

-### Principal Owners

-The Firm is privately held with ownership interests held by senior management and certain institutional investors.
+**Principal Owners**: The Firm is privately held with ownership interests held by senior management and certain institutional investors.
 No single person or entity owns 25% or more of the Firm.

 **Assets Under Management** (as of 31 December 2023):
 - Discretionary Assets: $12.5 billion